Pro-Bandey/WebGator/README.md

 - The extension uses a **content script** that adds a floating navigation div to every page you visit.
 - The navigation bar is only shown when the mouse is near the top of the page, providing a clean and unobtrusive experience.
 - It uses basic **JavaScript** to handle user actions on the buttons (back, forward, reload) and **CSS** to style and position the floating div.

+## OnwerShip
+- If you able publish our project in WebStore, Firefox add-on or edge add-on, you don't able to remove our identity completely
+- 50% ownership is our in you version of our property to show our identity
+- If you make new changes like
+  - features
+  - improvements
+  - UI design
+  - resources
+- You are responsible create pr to main repo
+- then we like that changes we 5ake them for nnext version of WebGator1